 According to Dr. Thomas A. Gasiewicz, a professor of environmental medicine at the University of Rochester Medical Center, there’s an active green tea substance called EGCG that targets cancer-causing proteins "with a degree of precision that cancer drugs still aren’t able to match."
 Basically, the compound EGCG binds to a protein called HSP90, which helps prevent a chain of cancer-causing events in the body.

 The exact amount of green tea needed for cancer prevention is currently being studied in clinical trials.
-In the meantime, researchers say that two to three U.S. teacups per day (a typical Japanese teacup holds four fluid ounces or 120 milliliters of tea, while a typical American teacup holds six fluid ounces or approximately 180 milliliters of tea) has been associated with cancer protection in many studies.
+In the meantime, researchers say that two to three teacups per day (a typical Japanese teacup holds four fluid ounces or 120 milliliters of tea, while a typical American teacup holds six fluid ounces or approximately 180 milliliters of tea) has been associated with cancer protection.